 If you’re in the market for a new home, getting a great deal is likely the top priority on your list.
 But, as you’ve probably found out, the housing market today is highly competitive in our local area.
 In today’s market, sellers have most of the leverage and are getting top dollar for their homes without any expensive improvements being made before closing.
 Unfortunately, this means it’s less likely you’ll be able to negotiate for a new roof as a contingency to your purchase offer.
 Instead, you’ve got to be quick when making an offer.
-And, unless you’re willing to offer a lot of cash up front and over the asking price, chances are the seller will accept another offer that asks or requires little to nothing from them upfront.
+And, unless you’re willing to offer a lot of cash upfront and over the asking price, chances are the seller will accept another offer that asks or requires little to nothing from them upfront.

 Just because you’re looking for a house and need to move quickly doesn’t mean you should settle for something out of desperation.
-It’s important that you don’t overlook the care given to the home, especially with regard to the roofing system.
+It’s important that you don’t overlook the care given to the home, especially concerning the roofing system.
 In fact, because of today’s market, you could argue that you should do even more preliminary research to ensure that you know the quality of the home that you’re thinking about buying.

 Ultimately, being careless when buying a home could cost you a lot more in the long run.
 The roof is one of the more expensive things on a house to replace, and if it’s overdue for some new shingles, there could even be more damage (such as water damage) that you don’t notice on your first inspection.
 So, use these tips to determine whether or not it’s likely that the home that you’re thinking about buying is overdue for a new roof.